These 10 Great Backpacking Gifts are all items I use on my hikes and awesome gifts I would love to find under my tree!

 This little cloth has improved my backcountry experience.
 Good hygiene is essential, and the Kula Cloth makes all the difference in the world!
 I wish I had discovered these sooner!
 See the review.

 Anker PowerCore 10,000 Portable Charger

-Whether I’m going on a multi-day backpacking trip, battling long commutes, or glamping in the backcountry, this charger is always with me.
+This charger is always with me whether I’m going on a multi-day backpacking trip, battling long commutes, or glamping in the backcountry.
 This lightweight, powerful charger ensures you don’t have to scramble to find an outlet!
-I use both the 20,000 and 10,000.
-See my post on electronics.
+I use both the 20,000 and 10,000 battery banks with all of all of my electronics.